Blogs14 Jul 2025

 When trying to calm your mind, it’s important to find a quiet and comfortable space where you will not be disturbed or distracted.
 Find the right environment that is conducive to meditation to help you regain focus and connect with your inner self.

-As a beginner, you don’t have to put pressure on yourself by setting too high a goal.
+As a beginner, you don’t have to put pressure on yourself by setting too high goal.
 You can aim to start with 10-20 minutes of meditation daily and increase the time gradually as you feel more comfortable.
-The key is to remain consistent so try to meditate at a set hour daily to build a solid habit.
+Trying a guided meditation for beginners can make it easier to stay on track in the early stages.
+The key is to remain consistent, so try to meditate at a set hour daily to build a solid habit.
 Setting aside some time at the beginning of your day to meditate can be a good way of setting the tone for the rest of the day!

 You can meditate sitting, lying down, or even walking.
 Depending on the type of technique you want to practise, find a posture that you can maintain comfortably for the duration of your session.